Exclusive: U.S. shale urges service firms offer 'at least' 25% price cuts - executives, letter

 Oil companies that recently delivered 2020 spending plans based on $55 to $65 a barrel oil were confronted on Monday with sub-$35 prices after OPEC launched a price war amid slack demand from the ravages of coronavirus on the global economy.

-Prices have plummeted so rapidly and to such an extent that shale producers that have not pre-sold their output at higher prices will soon be profitable, said analysts.
+Prices have plummeted so rapidly and to such an extent that shale producers that have not pre-sold their output at higher prices will soon be unprofitable, said analysts.

-In a letter sent on Wednesday to oilfield equipment and service providers, Parlsey Energy operating chief David Dell-Osso asked them "to reconsider your pricing" and help the company achieve an "at least 25%" reduction in its costs.
+In a letter sent on Wednesday to oilfield equipment and service providers, Parsley Energy operating chief David Dell-Osso asked them "to reconsider your pricing" and help the company achieve an "at least 25%" reduction in its costs.

 This week's oil market crash, brought on by weakening demand from coronavirus and a price war triggered by Saudi Arabia and other big producers pumping full bore, are behind the urgent plea, Dell-Osso said.

-Parlsey on Monday was among the first oil companies to disclose a big reduction in spending plans, saying it will halt a fifth of its 15 drilling rigs by April.
+Parsley did not respond to a request for comment. disclose a big reduction in spending plans, saying it will halt a fifth of its 15 drilling rigs by April.

-Oilfield services executives expressed displeasure with the requests, saying many companies are barely profitable at current service rates.
+Parsley on Monday was among the first oil companies to the requests, saying many companies are barely profitable at current service rates.

 "Anyone dumb enough to ask for discount today is a (expletive)," said a drilling executive who did not want to be identified.